daytonaio/content/articles/20240910_Daytona_Project_Config.md

 , which includes a basic Node.js app and a `devcontainer.json` for an easy development setup.

-Here's how to create the Project Config:
+Let's learn how to make a Project Config:

 ```bash
 daytona project-config add